2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 What are the steps to follow to create a SPIFF?

-At Glady, we built all the necessary steps as we went along and we follow them closely with each new challenge because it is essential to have a solid structure.
+At Glady, we built all the necessary steps as we went along, and we followed them closely with each new challenge, because it is essential to have a solid structure.
 All these steps we have listed in a Notion that we use every time.
 In terms of numbers, today we go 4 times faster to set up a challenge than a year ago.

 The first step is to clearly define the objective and the problem in order to give meaning to the creation of this challenge.

 The second step is to define the participants, i.e. who is participating?
 Which pole?
 For how long?
 Will some people arrive during the challenge?
-Others will leave before the end?
+Will others leave before the end?
 And so on.

-The fourth phase aims to explain the challenge, it must be done in one sentence, an 8 year old child must be able to understand the SPIFF.
+The fourth phase aims to explain the challenge.
+It must be done in one sentence.
+A 8-year-old child must be able to understand the SPIFF.

 The sixth step is the schedule for the SPIFF and the sales ops team to manage the challenge.
 It must include communication, animation, etc. It has to be very structured.